rachel-menezes/backoffice-demo/README.md

 # Backoffice Demo

-This repository shows how to implement Formal in your backoffice applications.
+This repository shows how to implement Formal SqlCommenter SDK in your back office application.

 ## How ?

-You can integrate Formal in your backoffice in a couple of lines of code by using our libraries.
-All the queries made from your backoffice will then be added to Formal logs allowing you to have a better understanding of who uses what on your internal applications.
+You can integrate Formal in your back office application in a couple of lines of code by using our SQLCommenter library.
+The SQLCommenter library will augment your SQL queries with a comment containing an end_user_id, allowing the Formal Sidecar to apply policies to your users.

-In order to retrieve the logs from your internal application to Formal, you have to pass an `endUserID` parameter to your query which will then be forwarded to our wrapper.

 ## Example